rparak/BaR-Motion-Workshop/README.md

 [Workshop_Template_Folder](https://github.com/rparak/BaR-Motion-Workshop/tree/master/Unity3D):

-Client / server communication via OPC UA, which is implemented in Unity3D (Server - B&R Automation PLC, Client - Unity3D).
+Client-server communication via OPC UA, which is implemented in Unity3D (Server - B&R Automation PLC, Client - Unity3D).
 The application can be used for digital twins or augmented reality, both principles are in a folder.

 ## Hardware Components: